kurogai/welwit-framework/README.md

   <img alt="License" src="https://img.shields.io/badge/license-MIT-brightgreen">
 </p>

-API Grandma is an CLI Framework based API and ORM builder, made to automate API development and database modeling.
+Welwit is an CLI Framework based API and ORM builder, made to automate API development and database modeling.
 Supports costum route creation, code generation, automated scripts and much more.
 Currently in alpha development, check the section #roadmap for more details.

 ## Overview